stylify/web/content/docs/get-started/index.md

 	<source src="/videos/material-theme-builder.mp4" type="video/mp4" />
 </video>

-## More Configuration
+## Advanced Configuration
 Check out the [compiler](/docs/stylify/compiler) for more configuration options.
+The Compiler Config is reusable and the same for all packages listed below.

 ## Stylify CSS Packages
 Stylify ships with multiple packages.
 All of them can be installed using NPM or YARN.
 Stylify CSS and Profiler can also be used directly through CDN: